Soil-structure interaction framework for plate anchors in sand under cyclic loading

 Disciplines: Infrastructure Engineering

-- Bachelor of Civil Engineering (first class honours) or closely related discipline
+- Master of Civil Engineering (geotechnical engineering); or Bachelor of Civil Engineering (first class honours) or closely related discipline

-- Meet all relevant criteria to gain entry to University of Melbourne PhD program
+- Meet all relevant criteria to gain entry to the University of Melbourne and KU Leuven PhD program

 - Excellent communication skills in both spoken and written English.

 To submit your interest, please email your: